 What if My Younger or Older Child Wants to Participate?

-To be a Junior Ranger, kids will interview a ranger, complete a series of activities during their visit to the park, share their answers, and receive their official Junior Ranger patch and certification.
+It is typically geared toward children between the ages of 5 and 13, however, all ages are allowed to participate.
+To be sworn in as a Junior Ranger, kids will interview a ranger, complete a series of activities during their visit to the park, share their answers, and receive their official Junior Ranger patch and certification.

 How to Get Involved with Every Kid Outdoors